• About

 İznik Tiles Today: A Global Symbol of Craftsmanship

-What once began as a decorative tool for the Ottoman court is now celebrated globally as a symbol of craftsmanship and cultural heritage. İznik tiles are still produced today, with workshops in İznik and other parts of Turkey continuing the centuries-old tradition of tile-making.
+What once began as a decorative tool for the Ottoman court is now celebrated globally as a symbol of Turkish craftsmanship and cultural heritage. İznik tiles are still produced today, with workshops in İznik and other parts of Turkey continuing the centuries-old tradition of tile-making.

 🔹 Visitors to İznik can see this tradition firsthand, watching artisans painstakingly paint tiles in the same manner as their ancestors.
 Whether on the walls of historical mosques, in modern homes, or displayed in museums, İznik tiles continue to captivate and inspire.
 They serve as a bridge between past and present, carrying forward a legacy of beauty and artistry that transcends centuries.